 When adjusting apron positions, it is recommended to arrange them according to the desired output size of the material being processed by the impactor.
 A good rule of thumb for reducing material size is 3:1 from when it strikes the primary apron to its eventual exit, and the primary and secondary aprons should work together to facilitate this gradual reduction.

 In practice, it is best to work backwards from the desired output size using the 3:1 rule of thumb.
-If the desired output size is 2-inch minus, it is recommended that the secondary apron is positioned to allow for that same size.
+If the desired output size is 2-inch minus, it is recommended that the secondary apron is positioned to allow for that same size between it and the highest point of the rotor.
 Then, the primary apron is positioned to allow for 3 times that amount, so in this instance, the primary apron would be set to a 6-inch gap.

 Each of these steps are taken to ensure that material is moving through the impact crusher as efficiently as possible and passing through the screen on its first go to prevent additional crushing.
 Keeping the impactor clear of clogs and reducing second or third passes through the crusher will increase tonnage per hour and consequently will increase profits.